Janadhi14/COMP161/README.md

 # COMP161
-# contains the answers to the labs, and mastery test files
+# contains the answers to the labs, and mastery test practice files